 chmod 755 /opt/cryptshare/jre/bin/java

-- Copy the attached script cryptshare to /etc/init.d on your Linux server and change the permissions for it
+- Copy the attached script Cryptshare.sh to /etc/init.d on your Linux server, change the name to 'cryptshare' (lowercase) and change the permissions for it

 chmod 755 /etc/init.d/cryptshare

-- Copy the attached script cryptshare.service to manage the Cryptshare service to the folder /etc/systemd/system
+- Copy the attached script Cryptshare.service to the folder /etc/systemd/system and take care of the lowercase notation

 - Enable the Cryptshare service for autostart